 Compulsive behaviours are very structured - most commonly set to a routine in an attempt to prevent the apparent danger from taking place.
 You might feel a responsibility to carry out certain actions to repress the threat, as you feel that it will harm yourself or a loved one.
 Sadly the relief gained from this is only temporary.
 The cycle will then repeat.

 For example, people who do not suffer from OCD may switch off a light and think nothing more of it.
 Someone with OCD symptoms surrounding checking may feel the need to switch the light on and off a certain number of times as their OCD has convinced them this will ensure the house doesn't catch fire.

 These compulsions are categorised as covert (a mental act) or overt (observable by others).
 A covert compulsion may be mental counting to neutralise a disturbing and unwelcome image.
 An overt compulsion is physical, for example, washing, or checking things repeatedly to quell the obsession.

 For some, the obsessions are more prominent than the compulsions.
 If the compulsions are covert (i.e. cannot be noticed externally) someone may say they have ‘Pure O’.

 While every case is unique, many people who have OCD say their symptoms began in childhood.
 Children with OCD may worry that things aren't in the 'right order', they may be concerned about losing possessions or have a compulsion to collect things.

 When asked why they carry out certain rituals, they may have a tough time explaining why, saying something along the lines of 'just because'.
-OCD in children can cause low self-esteem, frustration and embarrassment for the sufferer.
+OCD in children can cause low self-esteem and frustration.

 If you are worried your child may have OCD, going to your doctor to receive a formal diagnosis is the first step.
-There are lots of professionals available who specialise in counselling children and are able to help them discuss and manage their symptoms in an easy to understand manner.
+There are many professionals available who specialise in counselling children and are able to help them discuss and manage their symptoms in an easy to understand way.